Behat/docs/guides.rst

     Feature: Listing command
       In order to change the structure of the folder I am currently in As a UNIX user
-      I need to be able see the currently available files and folders there
+      I need to be able to see the currently available files and folders there

       Scenario: Listing two files in a directory
         Given I am in a directory "test"